Can you DIE from snoring? Yes you can.

 - Reggie White

 American professional gridiron football player who was one of the most dominant defensive lineman in the history of the sport.
-He was 43, he had been a heavy snorer during is life.
+He died at 43 years old and had been a heavy snorer during is life.
 His breathing would often stop during sleep and then start up again.
 These are classic symptoms of sleep apnea.
 A sleep study confirmed that Reggie was indeed suffering from the disorder.
-But he never realized just how dangerous sleep apnea can be.

 - John Candy

 He was one of Canada's greatest and funniest character actors.
-Is dead of a heart attack at 43 and he had all the symptoms of the sleep apnea but he did not treat it.
+He died of a heart attack at age 43 years old and he had all the symptoms of the sleep apnea.

 - Antonin Scalia